certainsun223/OTW-BanditGame/README.md

 This README documents the exact commands used (in order), their outputs, and the password obtained at the end of the level for **Bandit level 0 → level 1**.

-> Note: this file reproduces the session transcript you provided and formats it into a clear, step-by-step README.
-Do not share the password publicly (OverTheWire asks players not to post spoilers).

 ---